LunaTWolf/flipdotrenderer/README.md

 The code is free to use, credit would be appreciated, modify how you like :)\
 The code was written on AAPanel Version 7.0.25 with ubuntu 24 and nginx 1.24.0\
 Font is Luminator by "BenTheMiner" [FontStruct](https://fontstruct.com/fontstructors/1466679/bentheminer)\
+"Add Text" button has some customizability in terms of position and font size.